 The Center considers all highly liquid investments with original maturity dates of three months or less at the time of purchase to be cash and cash equivalents.
 The Center maintains its cash in bank deposit accounts which, at times, may exceed federally insured limits.
-Deposits exceeded the federally insured limits by \$445,945 at January 31, 2011.
+Deposits exceeded the federally insured limits by \$520,920 and \$445,945 at January 31, 2012 and 2011, respectively.
 The Center has not experienced any losses in such accounts.